a-ibrkh/cv/cv-akhmadkhuja.md

 Mobile Developer(Flutter)

-* Working actively on cross-platform project (iOS, Android)
+* Working actively on cross-platform application (iOS, Android)

 * Cooperating with backend and design team to find out better solutions and reach the best performance.